Every Friday is the start of the weekend, but also a new episode of ("Très") Bien Habillé!

 -

-The trend exploded in the early 2010s, to the point of becoming a bit of a “menswear” cliché.
-But just because things have calmed down doesn't mean we should immediately throw out this option.
-I would even say that it is perhaps the opposite ... - The bangles , that is to say the parts entirely made of metal.
-It's robust, but often a little more expensive (for the same quality of materials and manufacturing).
+The trend had exploded in the early 2010s, to the point of becoming a bit of a "menswear" cliché.
+But just because it's calmed down doesn't mean we should immediately throw this option out the window.
+I'd even say it might be the opposite ... - The rushes , that is to say the parts entirely made of metal.
+It is robust, but often a little more expensive (for equal quality of materials and manufacturing).

 © The Refiners